 Raise aspirations

-Every business has its ‘nay-sayers’ – the people who are closed to new ideas and insist that new approaches will never work.
+Lastly, every business will have its ‘nay-sayers’.
+The people who are closed to new ideas and insist that new approaches will never work.
 Try and ignore the voices of negativity and constantly reinforce the positive.
+Brushing up on so-called ‘Nudge Theory’ is one way you can indirectly shift behaviours and attitudes for the better.
 Show people that with the right attitude, change for the better is always possible.